zunairahmed08/react-component-library/README.md

-<<<<<<< HEAD
-Project Overview:
+Project Overview

-This is a reusable React Components Library containing:
+This project is a React Components Library containing reusable UI components including Button, Card, and Modal.
-- Button
-- Card
-- Modal

-Components are modular, styled, and can be reused across projects.
-Demo usage is in this App.js file.
+It demonstrates component reusability, state management, and modular design, making it suitable for integration into multiple React projects.

-Folder Structure:
+Folder Structure
 src/
  ├─ components/
  │   ├─ Button/